codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Caly!
 This was added on 15-07-2025  ヽ(o＾▽＾o)ノ

 Hi, my name is Edward!
 This was added on 16-07-2025 🙂

+Hi, my name is coding-pancakes!
+This was added on 7-16-2025 👩🏻‍💻